tedorellana/learning/SAA-C03.md

 ## Amazon Elastic Block Store (Amazon EBS) ##
 - Is an easy-to-use, scalable, high-performance block-storage service designed for Amazon Elastic Compute Cloud (Amazon EC2).
+- Expensive than S3 and EFS

+### Amazon Elastic File System ###
+- Store files without server
+- Pay just for the storage.
+- Support cross Availability zones.
+- Cheap than EBS
+- Expensive than S3

 ## Amazon CloudFront ##
 - Is a web service that speeds up distribution of your static and dynamic web content, such as .html, .css, .js, and image files, to your users.
 CloudFront delivers your content through a worldwide network of data centers called edge locations.
 When a user requests content that you're serving with CloudFront, the request is routed to the edge location that provides the lowest latency (time delay), so that content is delivered with the best possible performance.